Pre Employment Screening: Everything You Need to Know

-Pre-employment screening services are offered by government agencies such as the FBI and Department of Transportation to employers who want information about driving or criminal records.
+Pre-employment screening services are offered by government agencies such as the FBI and the Department of Transportation to employers who want information about driving or criminal records.

-It's possible that checking criminal records will protect a company in any Negligent Hiring lawsuits.
+It's possible that checking criminal records will protect a company in any negligent hiring lawsuits.
 However, there are laws in many states which specify just how information from these criminal records can be used when evaluating job candidates.